Tap here to turn the lights off and see work under UV

 Maranasati, which translates to “mindfulness of death” or “contemplation of death,” is a Buddhist meditation practice that encourages individuals to reflect on impermanence and inevitability.

 This, in turn, allows us to truly embrace the present moment and make the most of our lives.
-By realising control and embracing the unpredictability of our existence we are able to adopt a more aware mode of being.
+By releasing control and embracing the unpredictability of our existence, we can adopt a more aware mode of being.

 MARCUS AURELIUS